-She was happy to and as they went back along the track, she allowed her hand to brush against his, he felt this was another test of his fidelity, then he became certain of it as she’d suddenly stop to take something from her boot, causing him to bump into her and he was sure she was engineering a fall so he’d collapse onto her, which he had to admit he was not averse to.
+She was happy to and as they went back along the track, she allowed her hand to brush his, another test of his fidelity, then he became certain of it as she’d suddenly stop to take something from her boot, causing him to bump into her and he was sure she was engineering a fall so he’d collapse onto her, which he had to admit he was not averse to.

 She knew he knew that, in fact he knew her whole ploy and it was a challenge she was laying down, then suddenly she turned left onto something which was not a real track but it went behind a large boulder, she led the way round, he came round and she was in the way, he knocked into her, over she went and he fell on top of her, as planned.

-‘All right, Emma, you managed that, you know I went along with it too.
+‘All right, Emma, you managed that, you know I went along with it.
 What now?’

 ‘We lie here together in this little space for a short time until it gets too cold.’
 He looked around and it was bordered by boulders, clearly one of her discoveries and it was nice but the earth really was cold.

 ‘No, let’s stand.’
-He got up and extended his hand but she had all the moves, she launched herself onto her feet, stood close, he would have been gauche and undignified in pushing her away, it was not in his nature not to hold a woman, any woman, she knew that.
-That might sound pathetic but when a lady comes hard into your arms, you initially must at least hold her.
+He got up and extended his hand but she had all the moves, she launched herself onto her feet, stood close, he would have been gauche and undignified pushing her away, it was not in his nature not to hold a woman, any woman and she knew that.

 ‘Tell me this is not where Michel proposed to you or anything else happened.’